luca-pal/luca-pal/README.md

 # 🔵🔵 Call me Luca 🔵🔵

 -> Computer Software Engineering student
---> Backend-focused Java developer in progress
+--> Software Developer in progress
 ---> Scuba Divemaster, comfortable under pressure
 ----> On a quest to turn coffee, tea and the occasional mate into clean code